jguida941/-adaptive-hashmap-studio/docs/config.md

 an interactive workflow?
 Run `python hashmap_cli.py config-wizard --outfile config.toml` and follow the prompts to generate a ready-to-use file.

+Prefer to start from an existing file? `python hashmap_cli.py config-edit --infile config.toml` reuses the same schema as the wizard, pre-populating each prompt with the current values.
+While editing you can:

+- pass `--apply-preset demo` to start from a saved preset (`~/.adhash/presets` by default)
+- write changes to another destination with `--outfile new-config.toml`
+- save the updated values as a preset via `--save-preset production-baseline`

+Presets are stored under `$ADHASH_PRESETS_DIR` when set, otherwise `~/.adhash/presets`.
+Each preset is just a TOML file, so you can commit or inspect them like any other configuration.

+Mission Control now exposes the same editor as a dedicated **Config** tab.
+Save or load a file there and the Run Command panel automatically injects `--config <path>` so subsequent launches reuse your tweaks.

 ```toml
 [adaptive]
 start_backend = "chaining"        # "chaining" or "robinhood"